KlaudioPicaku/MobileComputing-2/README.md

 # MobileComputing
- this is a repository dedicated to the app for the Mobile Computing classes
+ this is the repository dedicated to the app for the Mobile Computing classes.

+ it is a sidescrollinf, story-driven, 2D Platformer game.